Stirring by Staring: Measurement Induced Chirality: Stochastic description of the Zeno limit

 \subsection{Edge transport}

 We have concluded that there is no bulk transport associated with the stochastic process defined by $R_{cyc}$, for any $p$.
 In this section, we contrast the situation to when an edge is present.
+We implement the dynamics by removing all sites beyond the physical edges (e.g. sites with $y<1$) and removing any transitions involving sites beyond the edges from the dynamics.
 We start with the deterministic case, namely $p=1$.
 In Fig. \ref{fig:full loop}, we exhibit a half plane with an edge.
 For $p=1$, we can track the motion of each particle and conclude that bulk particles perform a closed loop.
 On the other hand, particles starting at the edge divide into two sets: some of the edge particles ($6,1$) perform a motion along the edge, while some ($3,4$) perform a closed loop.
 Thus, if we start from an initial state where particles are placed along the edge we will have particle transport along the edge (particles $6,1$ will move to the right).
 This behavior is clearly analogous to the familiar skipping orbits in the semi-classical description of the integer quantum Hall effect.

 What will happen away from $p=1$?
 Consider first the case of a strip with periodic boundary conditions in the long direction (say $x$) and open boundary conditions in the $y$ direction with $L_y$ dynamical unit cells in the $y$ direction.
 Let us consider states that are translationally invariant in the $x$ direction, allowing us to analyze the behavior in \eqref{currentformula} in momentum space.
 For any momentum $k_x$, the transition operator $R$ can then be written as a $6L_y\times 6L_y$ matrix and analyzed.
 For $0<p<1$, any initially positioned particle has a finite probability to get to any other site within a finite time and the only steady state distribution of $R$ with eigenvalue $1$ is that of uniform density (in contrast to the $p=1$, where additional steady states are possible.
 This distribution will be approached exponentially fast, governed by ${\lambda_2}^N$ where $\lambda_2$ is the second largest eigenvalue of $R$.
 In the uniform density distribution, there is no net charge transfer.
-Indeed in that case, the upper and lower edge carry opposite currents.
+Indeed in that case, the charge transfer of the upper and lower edge is carried in opposite directions and cancels.

 To get net transfer, we initially place particles only close to one of the edges.
 In a finite width system, away from the perfect switching cycle, we expect the charge transport to be transient: once the measuring protocol starts, it will transport a finite amount of particles while also spreading particles towards the second edge, rapidly approaching the uniform density state.
 Thus, to study the net particle flow associated with a given edge we must work in the thermodynamic limit ($L_y \rightarrow \infty$), or, more precisely, $L_y\gg T_w$ where $T_w$ is the typical time it may take a particle to diffuse from the middle of the sample to one of the edges.